kemalkagankural/N11-TalentHub-2022-Case-Test/README.md

 This image  is taken from  the address that "https://medium.com/devopsturkiye/selenium-grid-nedir-d325a19db2bd".
 </p>

-Created docker-compose.a selenium grid hub is started with a yaml file and the created tests are run in this environment.
+Created docker-compose.A selenium grid hub is started with a yaml file and the created tests are run in this environment.
 The docker-compose file created for this project runs at localhost:4444.

 ## Requirements Before Installation
 - Java